Friday, September 27, 2019

 He doesn't say that Healthcare is not something we should provide for everyone, he says it's should be a right.

-He likes to talk about Millionaires and billionaires rigging the system against you and me.
-He talks like millionaires and billionaires getting a cut in taxes is stealing form you.
+He likes to talk about millionaires and billionaires rigging the system.
+He talks like millionaires and billionaires getting a tax cut is stealing from you.

 High Deductible and Delays in Getting Care